Bindu-Sagar/netflix_gpt/README.md

 - implemented signout
 - redirect the page accordingly using useNavigate hook
 - Move all the constants to a different file (if needed)
+- Using the TMDB website for the API
+- Choose one of the API and fetch it accoreding to the instructions
+- fetch the trailer details using id in the movie api
+- fetch the trailer video from youtube embedded code
+- adding the tailwind css to configure the trailer to run in the background

 # Firebase Deployment
 - firebase Login